 The Department operates with marked and unmarked patrol cars, two motorcycles and Special Operations vehicles.
 The front line cruisers are equipped with the latest in communications and emergency equipment, including a mobile data system that allows officers access to local, state and federal criminal and motor vehicle information databases.
 All patrol cars are equipped with emergency medical equipment including automated external defibrillators.

 The Patrol, or Uniform Division, consists of supervisors, patrol officers and reserves.
 Each shift is comprised of a Sergeant who acts as the Patrol Supervisor.
-Day and midnight shifts are also led by a Lieutenant who assumes the role of Watch Commander.
+Day and evening shifts are also led by a Lieutenant who assumes the role of Watch Commander.

 In 2014 Somerset established a K-9 Unit, marking the beginning of a Special Operations Division, to include other specialties as we expand.
 The Department has also added a license plate reader to the Patrol Division, which can scan license plates as vehicles pass to check those vehicles for revoked registrations, warrants, and other violations on the registered owners.